nickfessel/angular_routing_demo/Angular Routing Presentation.md

+## Demo

+- The app demonstrates the implementation of some basic Angular routing concepts.
+- The app is written using Angular 12.
+- The app contains test scripts that can be run from the command line using `ng test`.
+- The data shown in the demo tables is loaded by using Angular's RxJs module to call a minimal API.
+The minimal API is written in .Net 6 using Visual Studio 2022 Version 17.0.0 Preview 4.1.
+- Tabulator is used to generate the tables.

 ## What is Angular routing?

 - Angular routing allows users of your Angular web application to navigate to particular locations in your application by changing the URL.